1. Home

 The amount and intensity of sunlight is also termed solar insolation or solar radiation.
 In the lower 48 of the US, average peak sun hours range from 3.5 a day in western Washington and Oregon up to 6 a day in Las Vegas, southern inland California, and western Arizona.
 Most of the continental US gets 4.2-5.5 peak sun hours a day.

-Peak sun hours are not the same as total daylight hours or all the time from sunrise to sunset.
-The most intense sunlight (when most of the peak sun hours are generated) is typically midday into the early afternoon, when the sun’s rays hit the Earth’s surface at the most direct angle.
+Peak sun hours are not the same as total daylight hours or all the time from sunrise to sunset or the hours in a day the sun's strength reaches a certain threshold.

 In scientific terms: